Polychromatic

 Do color photography for color’s sake.

-— Unknown Professor
+— The Unknown Professor

 • Naked Winter Tree vs. the Polar Vortex.
 Remages